 Don't divide or repot

 Between October and March, growing slows right down and some of your plants even become dormant.
-The goal at this point in the year is to keep your plants cosy and avoid taking any unnecessary risks like dividing or repotting.
+The goal at this point in the year is to keep your plants cozy and avoid taking any unnecessary risks like dividing or repotting.

 Plants convert light, water and carbon dioxide into energy.
 As plants receive less light during winter, you should also reduce the amount of water you give them as they won't be processing it as effectively.